 Gastrointestinal Cancers Symposium Media Resource Center.

-ASCO's Media Headquarters is where you can apply for media credentials*, register to attend an upcoming meeting, and access embargoed meeting information.
+ASCO's Media Headquarters is where you can apply for media credentials*, register to attend an upcoming meeting, access embargoed meeting information, and locate presscast dial-in information.
 For questions about how to navigate the site, please contact firstname.lastname@example.org.

-*If you attended the 2014 ASCO Annual Meeting or covered the meeting remotely, you have already been credentialed by ASCO and will have access to the embargoed meeting information and the January 12 Presscast.
+*If you attended the 2015 ASCO Annual Meeting or covered the meeting remotely, you have already been credentialed by ASCO and will have access to the embargoed meeting information and the presscast.
 You only have to register if you would like to attend the Symposium in San Francisco.

 Access Embargoed Information

 New Regimen for Locally Advanced Rectal Cancer as Effective but Less Toxic Than Chemoradiation

 ALEXANDRIA, Va. – Findings from a Polish phase III study point to an additional treatment option for patients with advanced rectal cancer.
 Read the full release.

 New Targeted Hormone-Radiation Treatment Slows Growth of Midgut Neuroendocrine Tumors

 ALEXANDRIA, Va. – Early results from a phase III study of patients with previously treated, advanced midgut neuroendocrine tumors show that a novel therapy, 177Lutetium-DOTATATE (Lutathera), may substantially slow tumor growth.
 Read the full release.